Evolutionary biologists discover mechanism that enables lizards to breathe underwater

-Category: Climate Hits: 1A team of evolutionary biologists has shown that Anolis lizards, or anoles, are able to breathe underwater with the aid of a bubble clinging to their snouts.
+Category: Climate Hits: 2A team of evolutionary biologists has shown that Anolis lizards, or anoles, are able to breathe underwater with the aid of a bubble clinging to their snouts.
 Some anoles are stream specialists, and these semi-aquatic species frequently dive underwater to avoid predators, where they can remain submerged for as long as 18 minutes.
 The researchers termed the process 'rebreathing' after the scuba-diving technology.

 Read more https://www.sciencedaily.com/releases/2021/05/210513124011.htm